URCF/urcf_workshops/intro_linux/working_with_files_and_directories.md

 haiku.txt       LittleWomen.txt thesis
 ```

-Since we just created it, it has nothing in it, which we can confirm with `ls`:
+Since we just created it, it has nothing in it, which we can confirm using `ls`.
+So far, we've only used `ls` with no arguments, but `ls` can take an argument: the name of a different directory to list.
+By default, it lists the current working directory, but we can give it any other directory instead.
+Let's list the contents of the `thesis` directory:

 ```
 $ ls thesis
 $
 ```

+We can see that there's nothing there.

 ```{admonition} Challenge: mkdir and good names for directories
 :class: tip